 “A hard tumour in the left buttock, on or near the gluteus maximus, two or three inches from the verge of the anus, a little sloping upwards… Shortly after the prongs of a fork appeared through the orifice of the sore… I made a circular incision about the prongs and with a strong pair of pincers extracted it, not without great difficulty, handle and all… the end of the handle was besmeared with excrement [and the fork was] six inches and a half long.”

-As might be expected this procedure was excruciating for the patient, however he recovered after a few days’ rest.
-Bishop refused to tell Payne how the fork came to be in his posterior – however Bishop’s family threatened to disown him if he did not confess the truth.
+As might be expected, this procedure was excruciating for the patient, however, he recovered after a few days’ rest.
+Bishop refused to tell Payne how the fork came to be in his posterior – but Bishop’s family threatened to disown him if he did not confess the truth.
 According to Payne’s report, Bishop later admitted that:

 Pare’s writings contain another incident involving frogs.
 In 1551 Pare was consulted by a mentally disturbed man who was convinced his insides were inhabited by frogs, which were “leaping about” in his stomach and intestines.
 Pare issued the patient with a strong laxative, resulting in “urgent emissions” from his bowels – and then secretly slipped some small live frogs “into his close stool”.
 The patient, apparently satisfied that the frogs were discharged, left feeling much better.